comp-physics/roseNNa/README.md

 This encodes the models, writing the weights and architecture to text files called `onnxModel.txt` and `onnxWeights.txt`.
 Information about the model is also included in a library helper module `variable.fpp`.

-`make library` compiless the library into `libcorelib.a`, which is required to link other `*.o` files with the library.
+`make library` compiles the library into `libcorelib.a`, which is required to link other `*.o` files with the library.

 ## Fortran usage